30 October 2019

 Written Standard Operating Procedures (SOPs)

-SOPs will help the Compounding Supervisor create a USP 800 compliance checklist.
-USP 800 calls for the SOPs to be created and maintained for the safe handling of HDs in all situations HDs are used throughout a facility.
+Standard Operating Procedures (SOPs) will help the Compounding Supervisor create a USP 800 compliance checklist.
+USP 800 calls for the SOPs to be created and maintained for the safe handling of hazardous drugs in all situations hazardous drugs are used throughout a facility.
 The SOPs must be reviewed at least every 12 months by the designated person, and the review must be documented.
-Revisions in forms or records must be made as needed and communicated to all personnel handling HDs.
-The SOPs for handling of HDs should include:
+Revisions in forms or records must be made as needed and communicated to all personnel handling hazardous drugs.

 Interested in Our Solutions?
 We Can Help